angelxuanchang/nlp-class/hw2.md

 ## Preparing your report

 You should prepare a short (1-2 pages) report on what you did in this assignment.
+In your report, you should compare the performance of the default solution, vs the retrofitting approach, vs the context-based similarity approach, vs any other methods you attempted.
+You should discuss which approach worked the best and what errors were made by different approaches.

 The report should include the following:
 * Group name with names of group members